Think Like a Casino by Creating Larger Statistical Samples

 As illustrated in those screen shots below, while overall TPs are strategically placed at exponentially-increasing levels, the ‘exponential’ part often will not begin until after the first major support or resistance level.

-It is perceived there is about a 55% to 85% chance of that first major support or resistance level being tested.
+It is speculated there is about a 51% to 80% chance of that first major support or resistance level being tested.
+This speculation has generally been proven true over many years across a large sample size.
 Obviously much depends on each individual situation including:

 Some may choose instead to use Trailing Stops.
 Some may choose to use a hybrid of both at the same time.
 A ‘Wall of Trailing Stops’, or rather creating multiple distances of Trailing Stops is also possible and advised to help diversify the exit.